1973 Indianapolis 500

 The race on Wednesday suffered two separate fatal accidents.
 On lap 59, driver David "Swede" Savage suffered a violent and fiery crash coming out of turn four.
 Savage died from complications of his injuries on July 2.
 The second fatality involved Armando Teran, a pit crew member for Graham McRae (a teammate to Savage).
 In the aftermath of Savage's crash, Teran stepped out into the pit lane and was struck by a safety truck going in the opposite direction.
 Owing to the tragic circumstances, relentless weather problems, rain-shortened finish, and overall glum mood during the month, the 1973 race is widely considered the worst year for the running of the Indianapolis 500.
 In contemporary accounts, the race had been called "jinxed" by Dan Gurney, Chris Economaki, and Jim McKay.
 Statistically, it was the track's deadliest month of May since 1937.

 National media opinions, as well as those from team owners and crew, were highly critical in the aftermath of the race, focusing mainly on inadequate safety measures.
 The circumstances led to sweeping rule changes by USAC, some made effective for the Schaefer 500 at Pocono Raceway four weeks later.
 Numerous safety improvements were made to the Indianapolis Motor Speedway track itself that were completed for 1974.

 Off the track, the Speedway had completed construction of its first VIP Suites outside of turn two.
-Following in the footsteps of Ontario Motor Speedway, Indianapolis becomes the second major racing facility to feature luxury boxes.
+Following in the footsteps of Ontario Motor Speedway, Indianapolis became the second major racing facility to feature luxury boxes.